MicroLua/MicroLua/README.md

 - **Add more bindings for the Pico SDK.** Next on the list are USB, Wifi and Bluetooth.
 Eventually, most SDK libraries will have a binding.
-- **Tune garbage collection.** Garbage collection parameters are currently left at their default value, which may not be ideal for a memory-constrained target.
 - **Improve cross-core communication.** Each core runs its own Lua interpreter, so they cannot communicate directly through shared Lua state.
 Currently, the only way for the cores to communicate is the SIO FIFOs, which is fairly